mmiele/TechnicalNotes/BotFramework/Authentication/OAuthNutshell.md

 OAuth stands for **Open Authentication** and can be defined as an **open standard** for implementing **token-based authentication and authorization**.
 The term *open standard* essentially describes a specification that is open to the public and free to be implemented by application developers.

 OAuth allows your account information from one application, for example Gmail, to be used by another application for example Linkedin, without having to expose or share the user's credentials between applications.
-OAuth acts as an intermediary on behalf of the user, negotiating access and authorization between the two applications.
+OAuth acts as an intermediary on behalf of the user, negotiating authentication and authorization between the two applications.

-The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service in one of the following ways:
+The OAuth 2.0 authentication framework enables a third-party application to obtain limited access to an HTTP service in one of the following ways:

 - On behalf of a resource owner by orchestrating an approval interaction between the resource owner and the service.
 - By allowing the application to obtain access on its own behalf.